clranc/HostGrab/README.md

 This is a tool meant for people who enjoy blocking ads with a host file but find it tedious to have navigate to the one they like, download it, and then manually import it to their root directory.

+I made this as part of a personal project to teach myself python as well as how to use git.
+So my code documentation doesn't meet up to python standards yet which I'm still working on.

 ###Useful Features
 ------------------